-But if there are fonts that are hard to read, not supported by the email service provider, or too spaced or consistent, this can cause an issue in readability, even end up getting you flagged and spam.
+But if there are fonts that are hard to read, not supported by the email service provider, or too spaced or consistent, this can cause an issue in readability and even get you flagged and spam.

-The font you are choosing for email marketing can make or break the success of your email campaign.
+The font you choose for email marketing can make or break the success of your email campaign.

-There are changes if your 70% readers will simply delete the email within 3 seconds if it’s not formatted or displayed properly.
+There are changes if 70% of readers will simply delete the email within 3 seconds if it’s not formatted or displayed properly.

 Fonts are important as it affects the overall mood of email.
 Just like the colors, the font also shows personality and characteristics.

-If your email is for raising the funds for earthquake survivors, and you choose a font like Comic Sans MS, well it won’t give the impression that you are not a credible source.
+If your email is for raising funds for earthquake survivors, and you choose a font like Comic Sans MS, well, it won’t give the impression that you are not a credible source.

-Brands maintain their persona and values through what fonts they are using.
+Brands maintain their persona and values through what fonts they use.

 What Elements To Consider For Choosing Email Font?

-To choose the right font for your email marketing, you also need to take into consideration elements that play an important role.
+To choose the right font for your email marketing, you also need to consider elements that play an important role.

 Well to know what you should be careful about, here are some of the points of elements for you :

-When you are choosing the font, you need to consider the branding of the company.
+When choosing the font, you need to consider the company’s branding.

-Typography is a crucial aspect of the brand image and impression you want to create in front of contacts.
+Typography is crucial to the brand image and impression you want to create in front of contacts.

-Here you want to choose fonts that accurately reflect the brand voice, aesthetic and hold the right amount of professionalism.
+Here you want to choose fonts that accurately reflect the brand voice and aesthetic and hold the right amount of professionalism.

 Eleven though it’s a font, still it’s a big deal.
-The right choice in the font can be important for your brand image because it can convey the meaning in the right way.
+The right choice in the font can be important for your brand image because it can convey the meaning correctly.

-Sticking to one or a few fonts for your email emails can help in better communication, familiar as well as professional for the customers and subscribers.
+Sticking to one or a few fonts for your email emails can help better communicate, familiar and professional for the customers and subscribers.